moldis-group/home/teaching.md

 [Ten theorems about quantum mechanical measurements](https://doi.org/10.1016/0378-4371(88)90105-7) by N.G.
 Van Kampen, Physica A: Statistical Mechanics and its Applications, Elsevier (1988).

 #### _Codes:_
-Here is the github repositors where the codes written for the course will be maintained [https://github.com/raghurama123/QuantumMechanics](https://github.com/raghurama123/QuantumMechanics)
+The codes written for the course will be maintained here: [https://github.com/raghurama123/QuantumMechanics](https://github.com/raghurama123/QuantumMechanics)

 * * *